schlimmchen/OpenDTU-OnBattery-docs/docs/firmware/compile_webapp.md

 ## Install prerequisits

+* Determine the version of Node.js to be used: See the value for `node-version` in the [Github workflow][3], which is the canonical version to use.
-* Install Node.js v20 to be able to work with the WebApp.
+* Install Node.js to be able to work with the WebApp.
 * The `yarn` package manager is required to install Node.js packages and to execute commands related to the WebApp.
 To make `yarn` available, you should enable `corepack`, which is shipped together with Node.js. `corepack`